 Craft and heritage

-The versatility of sugarcane spirits
+The versatility of rum and sugarcane spirits

-Tropical aging process
+Accelerated tropical aging process

 Cane juice origin

-Sensory analysis and tasting techniques
+Professional sensory analysis and tasting

 Visual examination